 UART (universal asynchronous receiver/transmitter) is a communication interface used between two microcontrollers.
 Data signals are transferred using two lines, one for transmitting signals (Tx) and one for receiving signals (Rx).

 Data signals are transmitted sequentially (in serial), over a single wire, 1 bit at a time.
-Data signals are received (Rx) from the communicating microcontroller’s transmit (Tx) line and is send/transmitted (Tx) to the communicating microcontroller’s receive (Rx) line.
+Data signals are received (Rx) from the communicating microcontroller’s transmit (Tx) line and are sent/transmitted (Tx) to the communicating microcontroller’s receive (Rx) line.

 Each bit is represented by a ‘0’ or a ‘1’.
 The supplied voltage of the microcontroller is used to represent these bits.
 Microcontrollers use TTL (transistor-transistor logic) to send/receive bits.
 TTL serial signals exist between a microcontroller’s voltage supply range – usually 0V to 3.3V or 5V.
 0V (GND) will represent a bit value of ‘0’ and Vcc will represent a bit value of ‘1’.
 A signal at the Vcc level can also indicate an idle line or a stop bit whereas a 0V signal can also represent a start bit.